 My biggest struggle is my family – husband and kids – who don’t put their stuff where they belong and 1-2 days after I clean or tidy there are jackets and socks everywhere- stuff on all counter tops etc. I tell them to put stuff on one counter / hang jacket/ put shoes in their place etc but it never seems to happen!
 So I stop cleaning.

 This is a big frustration for a lot of women!
 You feel like you try so hard and no one appreciates your efforts.
 I understand!
+So let’s talk about how to get your family organized so life is easier.

 So, first all – your husband.
 You can’t make your husband help you.
-You ask nicely.
+You can ask nicely.
 You can pray about it.
 You can explain how the mess makes you feel.
 But ultimately, he has to decide it’s something he wants to do.

 And if your husband does help out with washing the dishes or other chores, be sure to praise him and reward him for helping.
 Now I don’t want to make it sound like he shouldn’t help or that you don’t deserve his help.
 But, the truth is, husbands don’t always see things the way we do.
+It’s always a good idea to express your appreciation!

 Your kids on the other hand… you can certainly require them to help you out, complete daily chores, and be responsible.
 There’s no reason why they can’t follow through on putting away their things.